 - Butterscotch chips

-- Chill the dough for 30 minutes before baking, this gives the dough a chance to firm up a little and allows them to bake much better.
+- If time allows, chill the dough for 30 minutes before baking; this gives it a chance to firm up a little and allows it to bake much better.

-- Bake the cookies until they are JUST golden around the outside.
-The cookies might still look a little raw in the center, but once they cool, they will be perfect.
+- Bake the cookies until they are just golden around the outside.
+They might still look a little raw in the center, but once they cool, they will be perfect.
 Let the cookies cool on the baking sheets for just a few minutes, around 2.
-If you leave the cookies on the baking sheets for too long, they will continue cooking and they will be hard.
+If you leave the cookies on the baking sheets for too long, they will continue cooking and become hard.

 Nutrition